- Genius Essays

 Why & How We Create Our Own Mental Barriers And How To Overcome Them

-Just like writer's block, there are times when our thoughts feel entangled and cluttered, and clarity just seems out of reach.
-It is at this point that we wish there was a way the exact path to take is pulled out of our consciousness and clearly laid out before us so that all we have to do is walk.
+It is this shared vulnerability, this universal experience of being mentally stuck, that forms the foundation of ThoughtBlock.
+Just like writer's block, there are times when our thoughts feel entangled and cluttered, and clarity seems out of reach.
+At this point, we wish there was a way the exact path to take is pulled out of our consciousness and laid out before us so that all we have to do is walk.
+In this essay, I explore the mental barriers we unconsciously build, why we create them, and most importantly, how to overcome them.

 Have you ever been in a season where you feel like you know what you want but struggle terribly to articulate this in a way that is coherent for execution?